compleatang/legal-markdown/README.md

 ### Citations

 At this point legal_markdown does not have a native citation handling ability.
 For now, I've outsourced that to the primary processor.
 If you look at pandoc, it has excellent bibtex and citation support that will bluebook up everything for you.
-Legal Markdown does not get in the way if how pandoc does citations so it is fully compatible.
+Legal Markdown does not get in the way of how pandoc does citations so it is fully compatible.

 ## A Few Gotchas

 * Legal_markdown is optimized primarily for contracts, legislation, and regulations.
 It is not optimized for cases.
-For memoranda and filings I use the mixin portion but not the header portion which is enough to meet my needs - in particular, when matched with Sublime Text snippets.
-If you area looking for a more complete solution for cases and filings I would recommend the [Precedent Gem](https://github.com/BlackacreLabs/precedent) built by [Kyle Mitchell](https://github.com/kemitchell) for [Blackacre Labs](https://github.com/BlackacreLabs)
+For memoranda and filings I use the mixin portion but not the structured headers functionality which is enough to meet my needs - in particular, when matched with Sublime Text snippets.
+If you area looking for a solution for cases and filings I would recommend the [Precedent Gem](https://github.com/BlackacreLabs/precedent) built by [Kyle Mitchell](https://github.com/kemitchell) for [Blackacre Labs](https://github.com/BlackacreLabs)
 * At this point, you cannot have more than 9 levels for headers, but if you have more than 9 levels of headers you have some insane case study which will require more than this tool to cope with.

 ## Roadmap / TODO